-Designation (Spanish rancio = rancid ) for wines from hot winegrowing areas, the one oxidative expansion subjected to simultaneous exposure to heat.
-However, the temperature is lower than in the related process of maderisation, so at the Rancio rather the notes of nuts and rancid butter outweigh, while the Madeira a caramel dominated.
-In common usage, Rancio is also used for the typical wine taste of candied fruits, nuts and rancid butter.
-The Rancioton arises through oxidation of fatty acids and formation of butyric, Other Rancio-style wines are Banyuls.
+Description (span.
+Rancio = rancid ) for wines from hot wine-growing regions, which one oxidative expansion have been subjected to simultaneous exposure to heat.
+However, the temperature is lower than in the related process of maderisation, so that the notes of nuts and rancid butter predominate in the rancio, while in the Madeira a caramel dominated.
+In common parlance, rancio is also used for the typical wine taste of candied fruit, nuts and rancid butter.
+The rancioton arises through oxidation of fatty acids and formation of butyric, Other wines in the rancio style are Banyuls.
 Fondillón.
 Maury.
-Rasteau and Rivesaltes, Also very long matured in barrel cognacs assume a Rancio tone (Rancio charentais).
-At the French Vin Jaune and at the Italian Vin Santo The term rancio is sometimes misused.
+Rasteau and Rivesaltes, Also matured in barrel for a long time cognacs take on a rancio tone (rancio charentais).
+In the French Vin Jaune and Italian Vin Santo the term rancio is sometimes used incorrectly.
 Related terms are firn. madeirisiert. oxidized. rahn and rancid,

-In the Spanish region Catalonia Rancio is a specialty that is produced in many varieties from dry to sweet.
-Here mainly white wines are oxidatively expanded by targeted exposure to oxygen by only loosely sealed fermenter openings.
-The wine is then spiked to 18 to 19% alcohol by volume and matured in oak barrels or pear-shaped glass balloons (bombonas), often intentionally exposed to heat or extreme temperature fluctuations in daytime hot and cold storage warehouses.
-The high alcohol content prevents a development of Acetobacter (Acetic acid bacteria).
-After a maturity of several years, a Rancio will be with Mistela (pressed must) or arrope (Grape juice concentrate) blended to set the desired degree of sweetness.
+In the Spanish region Catalonia Rancio is a specialty that is produced in numerous variations from dry to sweet.
+Here mainly white wines are oxidatively expanded through targeted exposure to oxygen through only loosely closed fermentation tank openings.
+The wine is fortified to 18 to 19% alcohol by volume and then matured in oak barrels or pear-shaped glass balloons (bombonas), whereby the containers are often deliberately exposed to the heat or extreme temperature fluctuations in warehouses that are hot during the day and cool at night.
+The high alcohol content prevents the development of Acetobacter (Acetic acid bacteria).
+After a ripening period of several years, a rancio with Mistela (fortified must) or arrope (Grape juice concentrate) blended to set the desired level of candy.